Pressio/pressio4py/docs/pages/components/rom_lspg_steady.md

 solver = pressio4py.solvers.create_gauss_newton(problem, ...)
 solver.solve(problem, ...)
 ```

+- note, in fact, that the problem's API conforms to the one required by the nonlinear solvers

-- note that you don't have to use our solvers, you can also use your own.
+- for this solve stage, you don't have to use the pressio4py solvers.
+  Once you have the problem object, you can also use your own nonlinear least-squares solver.
-The `problem` exposes everything you need to solve.
+  As shown above, the `problem` exposes all the operators that you need to solve.

-Refer to each problem page for details on each specific variant.

 <br/>
 ___